ntustison/Histograms/Text/results.md

 Having established the general validity of the gross algorithmic output, we then switch to our primary focus which is the comparison of measurement precision between algorithms.
-We first analyze the unique requirement of a reference distribution for the linear binning algorithm.
+We first analyzed the unique requirement of a reference distribution for the linear binning algorithm.
 The latter is motivated qualitatively through the analogous application of T1-weighted brain MR segmentation.
 This component is strictly qualitative as the visual evidence and previous developmental history within that field should be sufficiently compelling in motivating subsequent quantitative exploration with hyperpolarized gas lung imaging.
-These qualitative results segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
-We then incorporate the trained El Bicho model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.
+These qualitative results segue to quantification of the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
+We then incorporated the trained El Bicho model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.

-So, in summary, we perform the following evaluations/experiments:[^103]
+So, in summary, we performed the following evaluations/experiments:[^103]

 * Global algorithmic bias (in the absence of ground truth)